What are the best headphones for cycling? Should you cycle with earphones or earbuds?

 The music quality is breathtaking for the price and the sound signature delivers immersive sound, putting you at the center of the stage.

-Once you get these to fit snug in your ear they stay in pretty well.
+Once you get these to fit snugly in your ear they stay in pretty well.
 You can do a fair bit of jumping around and shaking your head before they start to come loose.
 These are great for mountain biking.

 Specs:

-- Listening Time: 6h (40h w. case!)
+- Listening Time: 6h (40h w. case!).

-- Charging Time: Full Charge – 90 min / 5-minute charge gives 1 hour of playback
+- Charging Time: Full Charge – 90 min / 5-minute charge gives 1 hour of playback.

-- Controls: Touch control on each earbud
+- Controls: Touch control on each earbud.

 Pros:

-- Best battery life ever
+- Best battery life ever.

-- Bang for the buck
+- Bang for the buck.

-- Fully waterproof
+- Fully waterproof.

 Cons:

-- not ideal for phone calls
+- not ideal for phone calls.

-- No ambient-mode
+- No ambient-mode.

 What’s in the box: Boltune wireless sport earbuds – 3 sizes interchangeable tips – Charging case.